-NOCEDPP is directed by Lee P. Shulman, MD, and Diljeet K. Singh, MD, DrPH, works to identify women who are at increased risk for ovarian cancer and focuses on cancer prevention, research and the development of new tests to help detect ovarian cancer at an early, treatable stage.
+NOCEDPP is directed by Lee P. Shulman, MD and works to identify women who are at increased risk for ovarian cancer and focuses on cancer prevention, research and the development of new tests to help detect ovarian cancer at an early, treatable stage.
 If you would like more information about the program, call 312-926-6606.

 675 North St. Clair Street

 Chicago, Illinois 60611